parsiya/parsiya.net/content/post/2021/2021-10-11-gitlab-cicd-modify/index.markdown

 > If you are asked for a username when authenticating over HTTPS, you can use
 > any non-empty value because only the token is needed.

-Currently, personal access tokens do not need the username either but, [it's a bug][gitlab-personal-token]:
+Currently, personal access tokens do not need the username either, but [it's a bug][gitlab-personal-token]:

 > Though required, GitLab usernames are ignored when authenticating with a